treksis/Fed_minutes_analysis/README.md

 3. Conduct bigram and trigram analysis on the text sets.

-- Developments in Financial Market section is deleted due to the fact that it does not contain any opinions of policymakers.
+- Developments in Financial Market section is removed due to the fact that it does not contain any opinions of policymakers.
-- Committee Policy Action section is deleted from the process because it is the duplicate of FOMC statement.
+- Committee Policy Action section is removed from the process because it is the duplicate of FOMC statement.
 - Display 20 most frequently addressed bigrams and trigrams of full texts
-- Display 8 most freqnetly addresed bigrams and trigrams of sections.
+- Display 8 most frequently addresed bigrams and trigrams of sections.
+- Sample image of the July 2021 FOMC minutes

 ![bigram_fulltext](https://github.com/treksis/Fed_minutes_analysis/blob/main/img/bigram_fulltext_latest_minutes.png)